 Forget about tricky calculations.
 We’ve made it quick and easy to see how much cash you could access – with our equity release calculator.
 Just pop a few details into our equity release calculator online, it’ll do the sums for you, and give you an estimate in seconds.
 That’s all there is to it.

 In the meantime, a quick look at the table below will give you a rough idea of how much cash you could be sitting on…

 *These figures are for illustration purposes only and are based on a lifetime mortgage.
 It is only an indication and isn't guaranteed.
 You should seek a personalised illustration and ask for more information.
 All figures are correct as of October 2019.

 It’s somewhere to live AND a source of cash

 Once you’ve released the cash from your home, it’s up to you how you spend it – whether it’s to boost your pension, pay for the home improvements you’ve dreamed of, or see your loved ones enjoy their inheritance during your lifetime.
-It could be worth having a little think about when you have some spare time – and feel free to keep track of your wish list using our Dream Shopping Basket tool.
+It could be worth having a little think about when you have some spare time – and to help we’ve compiled a list of dream home improvements to inspire you.